fourson/DeblurGAN-pytorch/README.md

 - If you want to use gan_loss instead of wgan_gp_loss, use_sigmoid must be set to true in generator.
 - Aligned dataset could boost the speed of data_loader a little bit.
 So run make_aligned_data.py to get aligned dataset before training.
 - Pretrained weights can be found in folder "pretrained weights".
 And it contains the weights of both GAN and WGAN_GP.
+- **Pretrained weights are stored with git-lfs!
+You should download them manually in github website or run "git-lfs pull" after clone this repo.**

 ## Acknowledgements
 The organization of this project is based on [PyTorch Template Project](https://github.com/victoresque/pytorch-template)